Robert leads 1st-place White Sox in rally past Twins 8-5

+MINNEAPOLIS (AP) — The Chicago White Sox initiated a teardown a little more than three years ago, rebuilding through trades that fetched rising stars like Lucas Giolito, Eloy Jiménez and Yoán Moncada.

+The most impactful move of all might have been signing Luis Robert.

-MINNEAPOLIS (AP) — Luis Robert hit a tying homer in the seventh inning and the go-ahead double in the ninth, and the Chicago White Sox took the AL Central lead into September by rallying past the skidding Minnesota Twins 8-5 on Monday night.
+The Cuban rookie hit a tying homer in the seventh inning and the go-ahead double in the ninth, and the White Sox took the AL Central lead into September by rallying past the skidding Minnesota Twins 8-5 on Monday night.

+“It’s incredible, the vibe that you have when you’re able to respond in those situations,” the 23-year-old Robert said through a translator.
+“It is a fun moment for us.
+We’re enjoying the good times.
+It’s a good atmosphere in the clubhouse.”

+The White Sox are in sole possession of first place for the first time since April 2, 2018, leading Cleveland (21-14) and Minnesota (20-16).
+The last time Chicago entered September alone in first place was 2012, the last winning season on the south side.
+The White Sox have not won the division since 2008.

+“It’s what we’ve been waiting for, man.
+It’s been a lot of losing baseball the last few years.
+We knew what we were capable of,” Giolito said.

-The afterglow from Lucas Giolito’s no-hitter faded fast, as the right-hander fell behind 4-0 in his follow-up start, but the White Sox (22-13) surged back to win for the 12th time in 14 games.
-They’re in sole possession of first place for the first time this season, ahead of Cleveland (21-14) and Minnesota (20-16).
+The afterglow from Giolito’s no-hitter faded fast, as the right-hander fell behind 4-0 in his follow-up start, but the White Sox (22-13) surged back to win for the 12th time in 14 games.

 Miguel Sanó homered and scored three runs for the Twins, who have lost six straight games.